Myorignl/Final_Project-/README.md

   * Repository Created with individual branches for each team member
   * Assigned team member handling merges into the main branch
-  * Each idividual is responsible to submit required commits into their repository by due date
+  * Each individual is responsible to submit required commits into their repository by due date

 ## Database

 The database selected is Structured Query Language (SQL).
-The use of this database will allow the creation of subsets / tables of teh original csv file.
+The use of this database will allow the creation of subsets / tables of the original csv file.
 Setup of the table has been acomplished by the assigned team member, tables have been generated as requested.